The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Dell was quite the marksman and was able to bag 1,245 three-pointers with a .402 average.
 When Curry retired, he was the all-time leading scorer in Hornets history with 9,839 points and the all-time leader in three-point field goals made with 929 three-pointers.

 5. Steve Nash

 Steve Nash was part of the greatest draft class ever in the 1996 NBA Draft.
-This draft class boasted players such as Allen Iverson, Ray Allen, Kobe Bryant, Antoine Walker and Jermaine O 'Neal.
+This draft class boasted players such as Allen Iverson, Ray Allen, Kobe Bryant, Antoine Walker, and Jermaine O 'Neal.
 Steve was from Canada, and back then, most of the scouting focused on homegrown talent.
 Drafting Canadians was not yet a thing.
-Steve Nash was the 15th pick of the 1996 NBA Draft by the Phoenix Suns.
+Steve Nash was the 15th pick in the 1996 NBA Draft by the Phoenix Suns.

 This was not the ideal situation for Steve as Phoenix already had two All-Star quality point guards in Kevin Johnson and Jason Kidd.
 Steve's rookie season was not as impressive as he had limited opportunities.
-He was only able to muster 3.3 PPG, 1.0 RPG and 2.1 APG.
+He was only able to muster 3.3 PPG, 1.0 RPG, and 2.1 APG.

 After riding the pine for two seasons in Phoenix, Steve was traded to Dallas, and he would get a starting job as well as increased playing time.
-Steve would break out in the 2000-2001 season with 15.6 PPG, 3.2 RPG and 7.3 APG.
+Steve would break out in the 2000-2001 season with 15.6 PPG, 3.2 RPG, and 7.3 APG.
 He would play for six seasons in Dallas alongside Dirk Nowitzki and Michael Finley.

 Nash would return to the valley of the Suns in 2004 and stay there for eight seasons.
 This was a fruitful run as he won two MVP awards and was a five-time assist leader.
 Steve was an amazing three-point specialist with a .428 average and with 1,685 three-pointers made.